-The secret to effective time management is...thinking in tomatoes rather than hours?
-It may seem silly at first, but millions of people swear by the life-changing power to the Pomodoro Technique.
+The secret to effective time management is...thinking in tomatoes rather than hours.
+It may seem silly initially, but millions of people swear by the life-changing power of the Pomodoro Technique.
 (Pomodoro is Italian for tomato. 🍅)

 This popular time management method asks you to alternate pomodoros — focused work sessions — with frequent short breaks to promote sustained concentration and stave off mental fatigue.